 - PAN card and IEC certificate (if PAN is quoted on the IEC certificate)

-- The entrepreneur’s memorandum number appears on the District Industries Center (DIC)/Small Scale Industries (SSI) Certificate—Acknowledgment Part II issued by the DIC/SSI and properly endorsed by the issuing authority and signed.
+- The entrepreneur’s random on the District Industries Center (DIC)/Small Scale Industries (SSI) Certificate—Acknowledgment Part II, issued by the DIC/SSI and properly endorsed by the issuing authority, and signed.

 Second Sole Proprietorship Proof (any one of the following documents)